social-media-testdrive/truman_testdrive/README.md

 ## Quiz Generation

-The quizzes work where to create a JSON file and name it after the section you're creating.
+Create a JSON file and name it after the section you're creating.
 Put the files in main -> public -> json -> [module-name].

 All questions will be 1 of 3 types.
 Fill in the json template with the your specific question's info.